 Divers generally make use of a pressure gauge to check the remaining pressure in their tank.
 However, an air integrated dive computer is connected to your tank and keeps track of the remaining air or nitrox mix left.
 This allows the computer to calculate how much time you have left underwater (considering other factors already being measured by the computer such s current depth).

-You can analyze stored data to attain a value for the Surface Air Consumption (SAC) rate.
+You can analyze stored data to attain a value for the Surface Air Consumption (SAC) rate – What impact does your surface air consumption have when diving?
 In fact, the SAC rate will decrease as you dive more frequently which means you become better at utilizing your air supply underwater.

 Air integrated dive computers are more expensive than regular dive computers, but it does have the added benefit of helping you improve your SAC rate.
 Beyond that, it’s your personal preference and comfort that will determine which type of computer you’ll end up buying.